nintexplatform/nwc-solution-starter/docs/build.md

 	```

 ### Reset the CDN path
-Because we have configured the package to contain all JSON and javascript, we can remove the CDN.
+Because you have configured the package to contain all JSON and javascript, you can remove the CDN.

 1. Open the **write-manifests.json** file in the **/config** folder of the repository.
 1. Find the line that starts with `"cdnBasePath"`.